CrewHRM/CrewHRM/readme.md

 - Run <kbd>cd CrewHRM</kbd>
 - Run <kbd>npm install</kbd>
 - Run <kbd>npm run build</kbd> to compile scirpts in production mode and create releasable zip file.
-- Or, Run <kbd>npm run watch</kbd> if you'd like the codes to be compiled in development mode and need continous compilation on code changes.
+- Or, Run <kbd>npm run watch</kbd> if you'd like the codes to be compiled in development mode and need continuous compilation on code changes.

 If it is cloned already, and need to pull updated codebase then
 - open terminal at <kbd>~wp-content/plugins/CrewHRM/</kbd>